Introduction

 Game Setup

-- The game is played with a standard deck of 52 cards.
+- The game is played clockwise starting with the player to the right of the dealer.

 To capture cards, players must skillfully play a card from their hand with a capture value equal to the cards they intend to capture from the table.
 This strategic play enables them to collect cards of equal rank from the floor.
 Here are ways you can capture cards in the game: